 Another summer-to-fall essential this year will be a good pair of shorts.
 But not just any shorts will do.
 This year is all about the Bermudas.
 They offer more coverage than typical shorts, and they come in more styles than just khaki or denim.
 Tuck a button-down shirt into Bermudas to make them look more dressy when the occasion requires it.
 Today’s Bermuda shorts for girls and boys are like pants for summertime, in that you can dress them up but not overheat when the temperatures are still high during the end of summer.

-As people tried to fill their time with hobbies in 2020, tie-dying made a comeback in a big way.
-Of course, kids will want to wear their creations in 2021 as things start opening up and going back to school.
+The hobby of tie-dying has made a big comeback recently.
+Of course, kids will want to wear their creations as things start opening up and going back to school.
 Whether using pastels or bold primary colors, tie-dying is a fun trend that has come and gone throughout the years.
 This year, let them have fun with it a little longer.
 As a matter of fact, having a handful of T-shirts and even T-shirt dresses that they can tie-dye during the summer break is a great family activity that helps lure kids away from their screens and lets them express their creativity.

 It’s only natural for kids to want to stand out from the crowd, so why not help them do that by letting them express themselves with their wardrobe?
 These days, the crazier the pants, the better—especially girls’ pants.
 Think checkers, splashes of neon, tie-dye, or animal prints.
 Match them with a solid-colored shirt and some nice sneakers to make it a little more sophisticated yet fun.